circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 {: #finding-an-image-id }
 {:.no_toc}

+Follow these steps to find your docker image id:

-1. In the CircleCI application, go to a past build that used the image.
+1. In the CircleCI application, navigate to the job in your pipeline for which you would like to know the docker image.
-2. On the **Test Summary** tab, click the **Spin up environment** step.
+2. Toggle open the **Spin up environment** step.
 3. In the log output, locate the digest for the image.
 4. Add the image ID to the image name as shown below.